 In summary, over the years Mark has served as a school Chaplain, assistant rector, pastoral care associate, rector and Canon for Mission on a Diocesan Bishop’s staff.
 He is thankful for all the opportunities God has provided.

 Available: Tuesday 10am-12 Noon, Thursday 10am-11:30am, Friday 10:30am-12 Noon

 Kathy Rowe, Parish Administrator

-She is married with two adult children.
-A passion for Kathy is ballroom dancing.
-Although her husband doesn’t share an interest in this sport, she and Jeff run and bike together just about everyday.
-Fitness is a major component in leading a healthy, balanced life.
+A passion for Kathy is dancing.
+Although her husband doesn’t share an interest in this sport, she and Jeff enjoy an active lifestyle.
+Fitness, prayer and good nutrition are major components in leading a healthy, balanced life.

 Madhu joined the Saint Ann’s community as a volunteer at the Nearly New Shop in 2011 after her youngest of three children flew the nest.
 She quickly grew to love it and before too long, became the store’s manager.
 She loves her job because the store serves the community and promotes fellowship among the volunteers.